 Summing up on the workshop themes, leaving your workshop feedback, and suggesting ideas for further workshops based on your needs.

-A DSLR camera is ideally the best type of camera you can have if you want to really explore and experiment with photography.
+A DSLR or mirrorless camera are ideally the best types of cameras you can have if you want to really explore and experiment with photography.
 However, all camera devices are welcome, including smartphones or tablets and you will still benefit from the workshop.